Didgitalpunk/CPH-F206_Reversing_Notes/README.md

 Below is a size comparison of the original and recreated PCB.<br>
 <img src="./imgs/PCB_Size_Comparison.jpg" alt="drawing" width="400"><br>
 After soldering all the components, the original MCU was soldered on for testing.
 In the first attempt, the reader was not picking up any tags.<br>
 Going back to the drawing board, a few components had to be re-measured from another working reader and a few mistakes were identified.
-At his point an oscilloscope was used to debug the circuit using references from a functional reader.
+At this point an oscilloscope was used to debug the circuit using references from a functional reader.
 After fixing mis-typed components and much experimenting, the reader works!.<br>
 <img src="./imgs/PCB_Recreated.jpg" alt="drawing" width="400"><br>
 One area that needs to be studied more is the matching network and filter sections as the current PCB isn't as fast/sensitive enough at picking up tags vs the original reader.<br>
 In v0.2 of the schematic, additional capacitors were added to the 5V rail.
 Also fixed incorrectly measured value for some components.<br>